Mysuru forest officials trap leopard after 17-hour scare

-Anxious moments prevailed in Mysuru district's K R Nagar for almost 17 hours as a leopard attacked a biker and a forester Manjunath early Friday.
-He did not suffer any injuries.
+A leopard kept K R Nagar town in Mysuru district on edge for almost 17 hours, attacking a bike rider and a forester, before it was trapped by forest personnel on Friday morning.

+As the big cat, that was spotted in Kanaka Nagar on Mullur Road on Thursday evening, kept darting through the streets and bushes, curious residents gathered on the rooftops, giving the police a tough time.

-A team of 15 forest department personnel of K R Nagar range, led by Range forest officer (RFO) Rashmi and Hunsur division deputy conservator of forests (DCF) Seema succeeded in trapping it around 11.45 am on Friday.
+A team of 15 forest personnel, led by Range Forest Officer (RFO) M R Rashmi and Deputy Conservator of Forests (DCF) Seema, launched a combing operation for the six-year-old female leopard, and trapped it around 11.45 am on Friday.

-Speaking to DH, Seema said that Wasim, a veterinary officer from Chamaraja Zoological garden of Mysuru and a sharpshooter, darted it, tranquilised it and trapped it, along with another veterinarian Prashanth.
+DCF Seema told DH that Dr Wasim, a veterinary officer from Chamarajendra Zoological Garden of Mysuru, who is also a sharpshooter, and another veterinarian from the zoo Dr Prashanth, darted a tranquiliser at the leopard weighing 40 kg, and trapped it in a cage.

+Seema said, “The leopard, which attacked the biker, only managed to tear his shirt.
+But he suffered minor injuries after falling off his bike during the attack.
+Forester Manjunath, who tried to prevent the leopard from attacking the biker, received minor scratches when the leopard turned on him.
+The biker and Manjunath were treated at the government hospital in KR Nagar.”

-DCF Seema informed that leopards were spotted in the fringes of K R Nagar taluk earlier, after which cages were placed there.
-She informed that it is for the first time a leopard had entered the residential area.
+Seema said that so far, leopards were only spotted on the fringes of KR Nagar and cages were placed there.
+“It is for the first time a leopard entered KR Nagar town.
+It is the first leopard captured in KR Nagar range this year,” she said.

-Mysuru circle conservator of forests Dr Malathi Priya M lauded the forest department personnel for the swift operation.
+Conservator of Forests M Malathi Priya lauded the forest personnel for the swift operation in rescuing the leopard.

 Check out DH's latest videos